Skip to main content Skip to secondary navigation

 ENGR 50E Introduction to Materials Science, Energy Emphasis, W, 4 units

-In addition, the Math, Science, Technology in Society, and Engineering Fundamentals courses required by the A/E major will also count toward most of the other School of Engineering majors (see course lists below; other major programs and their specific requirements are listed elsewhere on this site).
+In addition, the Math, Science, Technology in Society, and Engineering Fundamentals courses required by the A/E major will also count toward most of the other School of Engineering majors (see other major programs and approved course lists in the Bulletin).

 For Excel or pdf program sheets and plans, see the Plans & Program Sheets page on this site.